beeware/colosseum/docs/tutorial/tutorial-1.rst

 evaluated, the layout will be cached.
 Modifying any CSS property on a node will mark the layout as dirty, and calling ``apply()`` again will cause the layout to be re-evaluated.
-For example, if we switch the outer node to be a "column" flex box, rather than a "row" flex box, you'll see the coordinates of the child boxes update to reflect a vertical, rather than horizontal layout::
+For example, if we switch the outer node to be a "column" flex-box, rather than a "row" flex-box, you'll see the coordinates of the child boxes update to reflect a vertical, rather than horizontal layout::

     >>> node.style.flex_direction = COLUMN